What do 5-a-day portion sizes look like? Read our handy guide to find out exactly what counts as a portion of your 5-a-day...

 Fruit like apples and bananas are the easy ones- one piece equals one portion.
 However, it’s the vegetables and smaller fruits where we get a little lost sometimes.
 For instance, you actually need to eat two satsumas, plums or kiwi fruits to make it up to a full portion?

 For veggies and pulses, tablespoons and small handfuls are good measuring guides; three tablespoons of cooked vegetables or beans is roughly what you need.

-To get you started here are some good basic measurements which count as a portion each for a helping hand when it comes to how to get your 5-a-day:
+To get you started here are some 5-a-day facts and some good basic measurements which count as a portion each for a helping hand when it comes to how to get your 5-a-day portion sizes

 Broccoli portion size